Ghost of Drowned Keeper Frederick Jordan at Penfield Reef Light in Connecticut Still Helps in Rescuing Mariners

 Weeks later, Iten claimed he felt a constant unearthly chill in the Lighthouse and observed a hazy presence coming out of the dead keeper’s former room.
 One day, Iten found the keepers’ journal on the floor instead of on the shelf where it was placed, and it was opened to the day that Jordan had perished, describing his death.
 In the following months, Iten claimed to have witnessed a hazy figure coming out of the lantern room at various times and that the light would begin “behaving strangely” each time the ghost appeared.

-1942 a few youngsters were fishing near the lighthouse when they capsized their boat.
+In 1942, a few youngsters were fishing near the lighthouse when they capsized their boat.
 An old man appeared from the nearby rocky shore, directed the boys to safety at the lighthouse’s base, and then disappeared.
 When they went to thank him at the lighthouse, the keeper did not know whom they were talking about.
-After seeing his photograph on the wall, the boys then identified Jordan as their rescuer.
+After seeing his photograph on the wall, the boys identified Jordan as their rescuer.

 Decades after Jordan’s death, other keepers at the Penfield Reef Lighthouse reported the light acting strangely at times, especially just before a storm.
 To this day, mariners along the Connecticut coast claim that, in stormy weather, a human figure is seen on the lantern room gallery or floating above the reef itself.
 Many still believe the ghost of Keeper Jordan is still guarding the safety of mariners who come too close to the dangerous reef.